 Is Sugar Really bad for my Teeth?

 It’s the age-old question that always seems to have far too many answers.
-Here at Lifepoint Dental Partners in Ankeny, Iowa, one of the questions we’re most often asked is if sugar really is bad for the health of your teeth.
+Here at Lifepoint Dental Partners in Des Moines, Iowa, one of the questions we’re most often asked is if sugar really is bad for the health of your teeth.

 The short answer is yes.
 So let’s take an in-depth look at why our dentist recommends you carefully watch your sugar intake.